 Terrorism grew worse over the two years Reagan waged it, establishing a trend did not abate until Bill Clinton was elected President.
 There were some three times as many terrorist attacks against U.S. interests during the Reagan regime than during that of Bill Clinton.

-In the meantime, conservatives bemoan a 'lack of support' for the various and asundry "wars" that conservatives are wont to wage but never win.
+In the meantime, conservatives bemoan a "lack of support" for the various and asundry "wars" that conservatives are wont to wage but never win.
 The American people, they say, simply do not "understand that terrorists had already launched the war against them."
 Is that so?
-The opposite is almost always true.
+In fact, the opposite is almost always true.
 American and, in many case, British interventionism and colonialism, are at the very root cause of terrorism.
 Stats clearly indicate that in those instances when US/British colonialism results in invasion or other aggressions, terrorism increases as a result.
 "We" have been the starters of war since World War II, arguably our last honorable performance on behalf of the principles of Democracy.

 The seeds of Bush Sr's "Persian Gulf War" are easily traced to 1958.
 Qassim was then the GOP demon du jour, the Saddam Hussein of his day.
 He had legalized both the national party and the communist party and, as if to lay the groundwork for Bush Sr's foray on "behalf" of Kuwait, Qassim openly challenged "the British amputation of Kuwait".
 Kuwait was and remains Iraq's access to the sea, crucial to Iraq's export of oil, Iraq's life blood.
 Qassim enraged Eisenhower, confining US and British oil companies to one tenth of one percent of the territory of Iraq.
 The big oil sponsors were chagrined.

 Fast forward to Bush Sr's Persian Gulf War.
 The senior Bush lured Saddam into annexing Kuwait.
-It was a cynical move worthy of the ex-CIA spook, a move designed to provide the US with the pretext to engage Saddam who had been producing too much oil and lowering the price of oil on the spot markets.
+It was a cynical move worthy of the ex-CIA spook, a move designed to provide the US with a pretext to engage Saddam who had been producing too much oil, lowering the price of oil on the spot markets.

 We have no opinion on your Arab - Arab conflicts, such as your dispute with Kuwait.
 Secretary (of State James) Baker has directed me to emphasize the instruction, first given to Iraq in the 1960's, that the Kuwait issue is not associated with America.
 (Saddam smiles)